 - The Achilles line was added to Curivari’s portfolio in 2013, with the Herocios and Mirmidones 52 having been reviewed on halfwheel.
 The original Achilles was designed to be one of the stronger cigars in the company’s portfolio.

-- The bands on the La Iliada are the same as on the regular Achilles line, which is a bit disappointing, and yet another reminder to have some blank bands laying around in case you want to remember exactly what these are.
+- The bands on the La Iliada are the same as on the regular Achilles line, which is a bit disappointing, and yet another reminder to have some blank bands lying around in case you want to remember exactly what these are.